anshuman23/tensorflex/README.md

 ```elixir
 iex(4)> IO.puts TensorflEx.create_and_run_sess(graph, op_desc, tensor)
 ```
-This will give us the value of the string constant tensor as output.
+This will give us the value of the string constant tensor as output, that is `Hello World!` as output.

 ### Pre-application Milestones
 - [x] __Simple `TF_Version` Hello World test__